-Independent Insight is designed for heads and bursars of independent schools in the UK.
+Independent Insight helps heads and bursars of UK independent schools make more informed decisions.
 It is a termly publication.

 The magazine focuses on the sector’s strategic and financial issues, with insight provided by sector experts.
 It also carries its own exclusive research in both key and unexpected elements of the sector so that it is a must-read for senior leaders.

 It also contains scenarios: one for the head, the other for the bursar, to guide them through potentially difficult situations.

 To see the latest edition, click on the cover shown (left).